day8/re-frame/docs/coeffects.md

        (assoc db :defaults val))))
 ```

 This works, but there's a cost.

 Because it has directly accessed LocalStore, this event handler is not
 pure, and impure functions cause well-documented paper cuts.

 ### How We Want It

-Our goal in this tutorial is to rewrite this event handler so
+Our goal in this tutorial will be to rewrite this event handler so
 that it __only__ uses data from arguments.
+This will take a few steps.

-To make this happen, we first switch to
+The first is that we first switch to
 using `reg-event-fx` (instead of `reg-event-db`).

 Event handlers registered via `reg-event-fx` are slightly